aai-institute/lakefs-spec/README.md

 ### High-level: Via third-party libraries

-A variety of widely-used data science tools are building on `fsspec` to access remote storage resources and can thus work with lakeFS data lakes directly through `lakefs-spec`.
+A variety of widely-used data science tools are building on `fsspec` to access remote storage resources and can thus work with lakeFS data lakes directly through `lakefs-spec` (see the [`fsspec` docs](https://filesystem-spec.readthedocs.io/en/latest/#who-uses-fsspec) for details).
 The examples assume you have a lakeFS instance with the [`quickstart` repository](https://docs.lakefs.io/quickstart/launch.html) containing sample data available.

 ```python